-The file system is a technology that assigns format to your device by giving it a logical structure and makes it capable of allocating, storing and managing data.
+The file system is a technology that assigns a format to your device by giving it a logical structure and makes it capable of allocating, storing and managing data.
 The file system is responsible for the way your files are stored and manipulated at the lowest level.
-File systems depend on the operating system and can be typical for certain types of storage devices.
+File systems are defined by operating systems and can be typical for certain types of storage devices.

 Before starting data recovery, it’s advisable to know the file system type of the data storage medium.
-With this knowledge, you'll get more profound understanding of files organization and how to choose proper data recovery software.
+With this knowledge, you'll get more profound understanding of files organization and be able to choose proper data recovery software.

 Although file systems are flexible in terms of the storage they work on, typically, you can determine the file system type based on a storage device.

 USB flash drives and memory cards usually operate FAT or exFAT.
 This file system is compatible with a variety of operating systems.
 For this reason, you can use your USB flash drive or a memory card with any computer.